leafygreen/mops-cli/README.md

 ## Example Workflows

 ### Copying alerts configuration from one group to another
-`mops-cli alertConfigs list -g 55807ce0e4b0ce4c2b652f48 > myAlerts.json`
+`mops-cli alertConfigs list -g GROUPID > myAlerts.json`

-`mops-cli alertConfigs create -g 55807ce0e4b0ce4c2b652f84 -f myAlerts.json`
+`mops-cli alertConfigs create -g GROUPID -f myAlerts.json`

 *Note*: You can do a `mops-cli login` between these two commands to change username, API key, even hosts (i.e., move from Cloud Manager to Ops Manager)

-### Grabbing a host's output in CSV (for Excel, etc.)
+### Exporting host metrics into CSV formt (for Excel, R, etc.)
 Run `mops-cli host list` to get a list of all the host IDs in your group.
 Then run `mops-cli metrics csv -g GROUPID -h HOSTID > hostMetrics.csv` to put all that host's metrics into a CSV file.

 ## License